 Term life insurance is the most affordable and straight-forward type of life insurance.
 It provides coverage at a fixed rate of payments for a specific period of time.
 The typical terms are coverage lengths of 10, 20, or 30 years, whichever makes the most sense for your individual situation.
 If you die within the term, your beneficiaries receive the death benefit amount to help replace your income.

-How much do you owe for your current mortgage?
+How much do you owe on your mortgage?

 Paying off your mortgage is essential in planning for the unexpected.
-By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse with the responsibility of paying off the principal balance by his or herself.
+By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse or partner with the responsibility of paying off the balance by him or herself.

 How much do you currently have in savings?